Network segmentation for vehicle telemetry in Home Assistant

 The main risk is over-permitting traffic because setup was rushed.
 The fix is to default-deny and build the allow list from observed needs.
 Another risk is vendor cloud dependence, which can break without warning.
 Keep local control where you can, and accept that some features may stay outside your network boundary.

-There is also the privacy trade-off.
+There is also a privacy trade-off.
 If the vehicle only works properly when it phones home constantly, that is a product choice, not a network design problem.
 Isolation still helps, because at least the vehicle gets less access to the rest of your kit.